arvidkullhammar/cyber-security-base-projectI/readme.md

 # Cyber Security Base Project

-This is my project for the Cyber Security Base course at the University of Helsinki.
+This is my project for the Cyber Security Base course at the University of Helsinki: https://cybersecuritybase.mooc.fi/

 It is a web application with different security flaws.
 I point out the flaws in the essay below and refer to comments in the code.